 Along the back of the booth.
 This door goes in to the left side of the booth with the truss being the left side of the pit inside.
 The other two doors are off to the right.
 Photo: Bill Counter - June 2023.
 The theatre reopened in November.

 1922 - The booth was upstairs when the theatre opened.
-There's no balcony but it was flanked by private boxes.
+There was no balcony but it was flanked by private boxes.
 Access to both the boxes and the booth was across the roof.
 The theatre initially had two Powers projectors along with followspots and effects projectors.

 1926 - Vitaphone equipment is installed for Warner Bros. sound-on-disc production of "Don Juan."
 The film started its run as a silent but finished with the Vitaphone version along with Vitaphone shorts.
 The equipment was also used for a second feature, "The Better Ole."
 See the Warner Hollywood booth page for information about early Western Electric installations.
 There are also shots of Vitaphone equipment on the Carthay Circle projection page and the page about Inglewood's Granada Theatre